INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 In this step, the previously identified viral hits (TAXID) are selected for confirmatory mapping against reference viral genome(s) present in the available databases.
 Viral TAXIDs are selected, up to a maximum number of hits*, as follows:

-Viral TAXIDs are selected, up to a maximum of 15 hits, as follows:
+Viral TAXIDs are selected, up to a maximum of number of hits, as follows:

-1º - Viral hits corresponding to phages are removed from classification reports.
+- 1º - Viral hits corresponding to phages are removed from classification reports.
-2º - TAXIDs present in both intermediate classification reports (reads and contigs) are selected;
+- 2º - TAXIDs present in both intermediate classification reports (reads and contigs) are selected;
-3º - additional TAXIDs are selected across the read classification report (by number of hits, in decreasing order) and contigs classification report (by number of hits and total length of matching sequences, from top-down) until reaching the defined maximum number of hits to be selected
+- 3º - additional TAXIDs are selected across the read classification report (by number of hits, in decreasing order) and contigs classification report (by number of hits and total length of matching sequences, from top-down) until reaching the defined maximum number of hits to be selected
+- 4º - Representative sequences (accession ID) of the selected TAXID are queried from internal collection of databases (see next step).

 *currently, this number is set as 15 as default, but it is to be user-defined

 *Databases*